The Quntis ScreenLinear Pro is a good start if you’re keen to investigate the benefits of monitor lights.

-Secondly, they help to block blue light and optical radiation.
-This, again, helps to minimise eye fatigue.
+Secondly, monitor light bars help to block blue light and optical radiation.
+This again helps to minimise eye fatigue.

 Being screen-mounted, monitor light bars are, of course, space-saving.
 What’s more, there’s no permanent fixing involved.
 You can thus use the same bar with different monitors.